Plane crash near Nigeria's Lagos airport kills 16

 "The plane was making a lot of noise before it came down," Rasheed Olajide, an engineer at the airport, told Reuters.

-The aircraft appeared to make a maneuver to avoid a residential area, he added.
+The aircraft appeared to make a manoeuvre to avoid a residential area, he added.

-The Embraer 120 plane, a Brazilian make, was flying to Akure, a town about 140 miles east of Lagos, and came down just after 9:30 a.m.
-(4:30 a.m.
-ET), Aviation Minister Stella Oduah said in a statement.
+The Embraer 120 plane, a Brazilian make, was flying to Akure, a town about 140 miles (225 km) east of Lagos, and came down just after 9:30 a.m.
+(9.30 a.m.
+British time), Aviation Minister Stella Oduah said in a statement.

 The plane's flight recorder had been found and an investigation started into what caused the crash, she added.